Social media platform Gab's website, Twitter account are down

 "We encountered an error processing your request.
 Please try again in a few seconds," the website says.

-Representatives for Gab and Twitter did not immediately respond to a request for comment on the situation.
+Representatives for Gab did not immediately respond to a request for comment on the situation.
+Twitter representatives said the platform did not take any enforcement action against Gab's account.

 Gab describes itself as a "social network that champions free speech, individual liberty and the free flow of information online."
 Critics have denounced the site as a haven for QAnon conspiracy theorists and other far-right extremists.